parallelchain-io/prfcs/PRFCS/prfc-1.md

 A standard contract interface for fungible tokens allows more seamless interoperability since applications can make the simplifying assumption that all PRFC 1-implementing contracts always export the same, named set of Methods (they may export more).

-The below sections list the set of methods that all smart contracts that want to be PRFC 1-compliant must implement, as well as the behaviour that each method must exhibit.
-Required behaviour involves emitting certain events.
+The below sections list the set of methods that all smart contracts that want to be PRFC 1-compliant must implement, as well as the behavior that each method must exhibit.
+Required behavior involves emitting certain events.
 These are also listed and described.

 ## Notes